ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 computing systems.

 For my cryptography class, I [presented][UppsalaPrez2] a [paper][PPaper] that was _way_ out of my comfort zone.
-I had never read such complex math before, but by the end of it, I think I was a bit more acclimated to the area.
-While I thought that my presentation would be a disaster, I was surprised that people seemed interested afterwards and actually asked some questions.
+I had never parsed such complex math before, but by the end of it, I had become a atleast a tad more acclimated to the area.
+I went in expecting very little of my presentation, but was mildly surprised that people seemed interested afterwards and actually asked some questions.
 In addition to the presentation, I wrote a report that summarized the research in more technical detail.